takeshimiao/aws-cicd/README.md

 # Hands-on

-I am trying to leverage as most managed services on AWS as we can, so I picked S3, [CodePipline](https://aws.amazon.com/codepipeline/), CodeBuild and CloudFormation as a foundation for our hands-on.
+I am trying to leverage as most managed services on AWS as I can, so I picked S3, [CodePipline](https://aws.amazon.com/codepipeline/), CodeBuild and CloudFormation as a foundation for our hands-on.

 Frankly to say, there are variety of technology combinations doing CI/CD on every environment (In this case, is AWS), so my choices here may not be the most suitable for your needs, it simply plays as a quick start to bring you the overall concepts and a PoC to home.
 And I hope, it can help you an idea to tailor your own one.